Restaurant Pest Control

 - Quickly wipe away any spills as they happen.
 While a couple of scraps here and a bit of spilled sauce there might not seem to matter much -pests are attracted to anything we eat, or rather drop or spill, and even the smallest crumb can entice bugs or rodents.

-- Take out trash often and make sure garbage is stored in tightly covered bins.
+- Take out the trash often and make sure garbage is stored in tightly covered bins.

 - Clean both the outside and inside of your trash bins routinely.